Professor of Biological and Biomedical Chemistry

 124

-Tautomerism in 3{5}-(dimethoxyphenyl)pyrazoles
+Tautomerism in 3{5}-(Dimethoxyphenyl)pyrazoles

 MA Halcrow, HR Powell, MJ Duer

-Acta Crystallographica Section B: Structural Science, Crystal Engineering and Materials
+Acta Crystallographica Section B Structural Science

 (1996)